House approves bipartisan resolution opposing troop withdrawal from Syria

 The measure passed 354-60 with four members voting present.
 All 60 nays came from Republicans.

-Shortly after the vote, Senate Minority Leader Chuck Schumer, D-N.Y., called on Senate Majority Leader Mitch McConnell to bring the House resolution to the Senate floor for debate and vote.
+Shortly after the vote, Senate Minority Leader Chuck Schumer, D-N.Y., called on Senate Majority Leader Mitch McConnell, R-Ky., to bring the House resolution to the Senate floor for debate and vote.

 “President Trump is the only one who can fix the calamity that he created in Syria.
 There is no better way to pressure the president to undo the damaging and dangerous actions he has taken than to pass this bipartisan resolution that does just that,” Schumer said in a statement.
 “I urge leader McConnell to put the bill on the floor immediately.
 The lives of Kurds -- and our national security -- are at stake.”